-Below is a listing of Calvin-featured articles that involve the geology, geography, and environmental science department (currently dating back to 2008).
+Below is a listing of Calvin-featured and Chimes articles that involve the geology, geography, and environmental science department (currently dating back to 2008).

 Geography professor trains his expert eye, and GIS mastery, toward solving 'real-world problems'

 Calvin students and faculty doing their part to fight the U.S.'s bee population crisis.

 Professor Bascom of the Geology, Geography, and Environmental Studies department shares his experiences in a place dear to his heart: Ethiopia.

 Geology professor Ralph Stearley, Emeriti professors Clarence Menninga and Davis Young among signees.